dak180/oxidizer/flam3/README.txt

 and it should produce 100 files named 00000.jpg through 00099.jpg that interpolate between the two <flame> elements.

-Both programs get their options through environment variables.
-An easy way to set them is to invoke the program via the env command, which allows you to give name=value pairs.

 envar           default         meaning
 =====           =======         =======